SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 #### Now run the files:

 1. Run the script initialize.sh only once from your HPC.
-This will add the headers in all of your input *.sh scripts.
-For example, check the /core_files/QE_RUN/QE_relax.sh file.
+This will add the headers in all of your input *.sh scripts located inside QE_RUN and YAM_RUN.
+For example, check now the /core_files/QE_RUN/QE_relax.sh file.
+Your HPC headers should exactly appear here.
 2. The directory "work_dir" is the place where all your files and folders will get generated.
 3. Put your pseudopotentials inside "/pseudo" directory.
 4. Go to the work_dir.
 In the run.sh script, the chronological process flow is written.
 Run the run.sh script in your HPC by uncommenting the QE lines like QE_relax.sh, etc. either in one shot or one by one.
 You will see the QE DFT results have generated.
 Maintain the sequentiality of the jobs.
 Do not play randomly.